Cross-paper relevance

 New CAG — K. Sanjay Murthy Assumes Office (November 2024)

-K. Sanjay Murthy (IAS, 1989 batch) was sworn in as the 15th Comptroller and Auditor General of India on 21 November 2024 by President Droupadi Murmu at Rashtrapati Bhavan.
-He succeeds Girish Chandra Murmu (who served from August 2020 to November 2024).
-Murthy previously served as Secretary, Department of Higher Education (Ministry of Education) and CEO of the National Industrial Corridor Development Corporation Limited (NICDC) under the Ministry of Commerce.
+K. Sanjay Murthy (IAS, 1989 batch, Himachal Pradesh cadre) was sworn in as the 15th Comptroller and Auditor General of India on 21 November 2024 by President Droupadi Murmu at Rashtrapati Bhavan.
+He succeeds Girish Chandra Murmu (served August 2020 to November 2024).
+Murthy previously served as Secretary, Department of Higher Education (Ministry of Education) and CEO of the National Industrial Corridor Development Corporation Limited (NICDC).

-UPSC angle: Prelims — K. Sanjay Murthy, 15th CAG; sworn in 21 November 2024; 1989 batch IAS; Article 148; 6 years or age 65.
+UPSC angle: Prelims — K. Sanjay Murthy, 15th CAG; sworn in 21 November 2024; 1989 batch IAS (HP cadre); Article 148; 6 years or age 65; ASOSAI Chair 2024-27.
 Mains — evaluate the CAG's role as Parliament's watchdog; is the current constitutional framework adequate to ensure the CAG's independence from the executive?

-CAG reports on FRBM compliance are directly relevant to fiscal accountability and parliamentary oversight of government finances — a recurring GS2 theme.
+CAG reports on FRBM compliance are directly relevant to fiscal accountability and parliamentary oversight — a recurring GS2 + GS3 theme.

 CAG's Performance Audit on Smart Cities and PM Gati Shakti (2024–2025)

 The CAG conducted performance audits on the Smart Cities Mission and PM Gati Shakti infrastructure programme in 2024–2025.
-Key findings included: delays in project completion, fund underutilisation in certain smart cities, lack of outcome indicators for measuring liveability improvements, and gaps in Integrated Command and Control Centre (ICCC) data quality.
+Key findings: delays in project completion, fund underutilisation in certain smart cities, absence of measurable liveability outcome indicators, and data-quality gaps in Integrated Command and Control Centres (ICCCs).

-UPSC angle: Prelims — CAG performance audit under DPC Act 1971 (Section 16); Reports to Parliament under Article 151.
-Mains — examine how CAG performance audits contribute to accountability of welfare schemes; assess whether the current framework is adequate for auditing digital infrastructure projects.
+UPSC angle: Prelims — CAG performance audit under DPC Act (Section 23); reports to Parliament under Article 151.
+Mains — examine how CAG performance audits contribute to accountability of welfare schemes; assess adequacy of current framework for auditing digital infrastructure.

 Exam Relevance